second-state/linear-timelock-user-interface/README.md

 user_rate_limit=1
 # The duration period in minutes i.e. 1440 is 24 hours
 rate_limit_duration=5
+# How many times a user's account i.e. Twitter or Telegram can use this server per duration period
+a_users_account_rate_limit=1
+# The duration period in minutes i.e. 1440 is 24 hours
+a_users_account_rate_duration=525600
 # The amount of wei to be sent per airdrop i.e. 1000000000000000000 (to send 1 ETH)
 token_amount_in_wei=1000000000000000
 blockchain_logo_url=https://pbs.twimg.com/profile_images/1357246244540751873/zhVBBG5-_400x400.jpg